About this Event

 Society & Democracy: The Stewardship Frontier

-S5: Leadership for a Multipolar World
+S5: The Next Frontier and New Realities: Leadership in a Multipolar World

 This event is co-hosted by the American Council on Germany